-Whit Monday (Pentecost Monday) in English, le Lundi de Pentecôte in French, this day is usually the last of four public holidays in May, this year (2015) on the 25th.
+Whit Monday (Pentecost Monday) in English, le Lundi de Pentecôte in French, this day is usually the last of four public holidays in May, this year (2017) on the 4th June.

 In fact, it is a ‘movable feast’ in the Christian calendar, a religious tradition which takes place 50 days after Easter, celebrating the descent of the Holy Spirit amongst Jesus’s Apostles.
 The word ‘Pentecôte’, originates from ‘pentêkostê’ meaning ‘fiftieth’ (day) in Greek.

 But this is France!
 After several years of demonstrations, with the majority of the French work force resolutely sticking to their guns and remaining at home, Lundi de Pentecôte was reinstated as a public holiday in 2008.

 Incidentally, did you know that ‘Whit Monday’, comes from the white robes worn on Pentecost by those who have been newly baptised?